Nelx-SJTU/ENSTA_ROB311_Project/README.md

    This command instructs the system to relocate the *container* to a position immediately to the right of the *book*.

 These guidelines are essential for ensuring accurate and efficient interaction with the UR5 robotic manipulator in the specified environment configuration.

+## Image detection

+The image detection algorithm is based on the ArUco marker tools from the OpenCV2 library.
+The x and y central positions of the codes are identified in the cartesian plane and associated with a type of identificator, which allows mapping for the objects' coordinates.